-My favorite color exploration: recycle markers into watercolors.
+My favorite color exploration: is recycling markers into watercolors.

-If you are like us, washable markers can be found on tabletops or in the marker drawer of the art cart on any given day.
+If you are like us, I can find washable markers on tabletops or in the marker drawer of the art cart on any given day.

 RELATED: Want ideas for kids at home?
 I’ve got you covered with these 50+ play ideas for kids at home.

 Here is how you bring a dried-out Crayola marker back to life.